11ty/11ty-website/docs/resources.md

 ## Static Sites

-A static site basically is a group of HTML files that contain their content instead of using JavaScript or back end languages to display the content on-the-fly.
+A static site is a group of generated HTML files.
+Content is built into the HTML files rather than using a dynamic back end language to generate the content on-the-fly.
+A dynamic site can appear static when you add caching rules to make the content stickier.
+A static site can appear dynamic when you run your build quickly and often.

 ## JAMstack